drug-design/course/docs/chapters/structure-based-design.md

 ### X-ray of the Complex of MVT-101 with the Enzyme (1/3)

-The complex of MVT-101 with the HIV-1 protease is one of the first crystallographic complexes that was solved.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/x-ray-complex-mvt-101-enzyme-13-fff793f6'><i class='fa fa-play' aria-hidden='true'></i></button>The complex of MVT-101 with the HIV-1 protease is one of the first crystallographic complexes that was solved.
 It revealed the binding mode of MVT-101 that proved to be of great importance for the discovery of effective drugs.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.